 - DDOT Administration representatives will provide comments on the plans as well as citations to statute, regulation, and other material as appropriate or as requested.

 - The PSRD representative will keep the meeting moving, assure that no portion of the plans is omitted, and make sure conflicting comments are resolved during the meeting.

 - The PSRD representative is responsible for copying the sign-in sheet and distributing copies following the meeting.

 - The PSRD representative will also record the comments made in the meeting and keep a copy of the plans with appropriate notes.

 The following steps are to ensure there are no misunderstandings or misconceptions regarding what features are allowed in public space, permitting procedures, or owner/developer responsibility for traffic control, tree protection, and site restoration.

-The Owner/Developer will email the PSRA representative with a copy of the meeting comments within two weeks of the meeting date.
+The Owner/Developer will email the PSRD representative with a copy of the meeting comments within two weeks of the meeting date.

-The PSRA representative will review the meeting comments provided by the owner/developer to ensure they match those collected at the PDRM meeting.
-A response from the PSRA representative may be expected within 1 week.
-The PSRA representative will file the final meeting comments in the project folder.
+The PSRD representative will review the meeting comments provided by the owner/developer to ensure they match those collected at the PDRM meeting.
+A response from the PSRD representative may be expected within one week.
+The PSRD representative will file the final meeting comments in the project folder.